jdillard/personal-site/source/_trips/2024-04-02-la-vallee-blanche-chamonix.md

   <div class="cb"></div>
 </div>

-At one point Pierre asks if we have wives or girlfriends and we say no, not sure what he is getting at.
-Then follows by saying that sometimes when you get this lucky with the snow you have to wonder if your partner is getting lucky too.
+At one point Pierre asks if we have wives or girlfriends and we say no, not sure where this is going.
+Then follows with grin by saying _"Sometimes when you get this lucky with the snow you have to wonder if your partner is getting lucky back home as well"_.

-We essentially cross country ski for what feels like a mile before hitting the hard pack, shark infested finish.
+From here we essentially cross country ski for what feels like a mile before hitting the hard pack, shark infested exit.

 ![Last push](/assets/images/trips/2024-04-02-la-valee-blanche/last-push.png "Last push"){: .shadow-5.oversized}{: loading="lazy"} <small><i>The start of the last push out off the Mer de Glace.</i></small>

-At the end the guides talked amongst themselves how it was the best day of the season and up there in comparison to other seasons.
+While waiting for the train, the guides talked amongst themselves how it was one of the best days of the season, and even up on the list for other seasons.
+The reward for taking the risk that morning had paid off.

-All pack in the train and head down to grab a beer.